LordofTech/darey/README.md

 Testing

-1. To verify customized configurations and test individual features, please run /tests/test.js`executing  in /header-bidding/Prebid.js` verifies that all settings are appropriate..
+1. To verify customized configurations and test individual features, please run /tests/test.js` or Prebid.js directly executing  in /header-bidding/Prebid.js` verifies that all settings are appropriate..

 Run gulp test in /header-bidding/Prebid.js to ensure that Prebid.js integrations and bid adapter functionality are valid.